 Before 2006, Medicare Advantage in its current form didn't exist.
-Now, the public-private program is expected to overtake traditional Medicare this year — how did it get here?
+Now, the public-private program has more enrollees than traditional Medicare — how did it get here?

 Medicare Advantage basics